phcompeau/biological_modeling_course/_pages/chemotaxis/tutorial_adaptation.md

 simulate({method=>"ssa", t_end=>800, n_steps=>800})
 ~~~

-## Adaptation: CheY returns to equilibrium

-Fantastic, we have the model now.
+## Running our adaptation model

+Now save your file and run the model.
+Because the model is at equilibrium, we will see the seemingly boring plot shown below.

 ![image-center](../assets/images/chemotaxis_tutorial_oneadd0.png){: .align-center}

-Run simulation with `L0 = 1e6`.
+Things get interesting when we change the initial concentration of ligand to see how the simulated bacterium will adapt.
+Run your simulation with `L0` = `1e6`.
 What happens to CheY activity?
-What happens to methylation states?
+What happens to the concentration of receptors at different methylation states?

-You will observe CheY acitvity drops immediately, and returns to the original state gradually.
-You will also see when the system reaches steady state, the there are more highly methlyated receptors, and less weakly methylated receptors.

-Try higher concentrations (L0 = 1e4, 1e5, 1e6, 1e7, 1e8), highlight the line showing CheY-P. What's the general trend?
-How does the change depend on ligand concentration?
+Try a variety of different initial concentrations of ligand (`L0` = `1e4`, `1e5`, `1e6`, `1e7`, `1e8`), paying attention the concentration of phosphorylated CheY.
+How does the concentration change depending on initial ligand concentration?

-Also try only simulate the first 10 seconds to zoom into what happens to the system there.
-When does CheY activities reach minimum?
+Next, try only simulating the first 10 seconds to zoom into what happens to the system at the start.
+How quickly does CheY concentration reach a minimum?
+How long does the cell take to return to the original concentration of phosphorylated CheY (i.e., the background tumbling frequency)?

-That suggests ligand binding can lead to a very quick response (within 1s), and the cell slowly adapts to the concentration and returns to the background tumbling frequency in several minutes.
+Back in the main text, we will examine how a sudden change in the concentration of unbound ligand can cause a quick change in the tumbling frequency of the bacterium, followed by a slow return to its original frequency.
+We will also see how the extent to which this tumbling frequency is disturbed is dependent upon differences in the initial concentration of ligand.

 [^Spiro1997]: Spiro PA, Parkinson JS, and Othmer H. 1997.
 A model of excitation and adaptation in bacterial chemotaxis.
 Biochemistry 94:7263-7268.
 [Available online](https://www.pnas.org/content/94/14/7263).